Introduction

 |---|---|---|

-| Sites | A reusable configuration bundle (caching, security, optimization) that you assign to one or more domains | What is a Site? |
+| Zones | A reusable configuration bundle (proxy, caching, optimization, security, rules) that applies to its attached hostnames | What is a Zone? |

-| Origins | Your backend servers where smoxy forwards requests | Origins & Loadbalancer |
+| Origins | Your backend servers where smoxy forwards requests | Backends |

 | Rules | Conditions and actions that modify requests, responses, or routing on the fly | Rules Overview |